 Access tokens are disposable.
 Because they cannot be expired, they have a short lifespan.
-However, without a refresh token, the client would need to reauthenticate every time the access token expired.
+Every time an access token expires, the client needs to reauthenticate.
 Access tokens are generated, and sent to the client.
 They are not persisted.
+This means that they cannot be revoked.

-Refresh tokens solve this problem.
+Refresh tokens solve these two problems.
 It is a token that is stored by the server.
 At any time a client can send the refresh token to the server and ask for a new access token.

 The server takes the refresh token, looks up in its data store to see if it is acceptable.
-If yes, then a new access token is stored.
+If yes, then a new access token is generated and sent to the client.